FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

         style(BorderRadius, HS_METRICS_UNIT_PX, 5, 5, 5, 5)
     end_style_set

-In the definition of a view which uses a style set, we passed the name of the style set in the following way:
+In the definition of a view which uses a style sheet, we passed the name of the style sheet in the following way:

     begin_view(ImageView, my_style_set(userAvatar)))
         ...